220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-6/QcQuestions.md

 - Keywords
   - [Trigger] - Event that happens to execute the CI/CD process
   - [Job] - The work that need to be done to start the process
-  - [Steps] - operations that are required to finsih the job
+  - [Steps] - operations that are required to finish the job
   - [Approval] - checks if the process is working correctly

 ## What is HTML(Hypertext Markup Language) and the parts that are required?